pigskin/pigskin/README.md

 We are looking for a developer with access to an International subscription to resuscitate support for International subscription.
-If you're interested in helping out, checkout issue #1.
+If you're interested in helping out, check out issue [#1](https://github.com/aqw/pigskin/issues/1).

 ## Disclaimer

-This module is unofficial and is not endorsed or supported by the NFL or NFL Game Pass in any way.
+This library is unofficial and is not endorsed nor supported by the NFL or NFL Game Pass in any way.